-(r) Revenue recognition
+(t) Revenue recognition

 The Company manufactures and sells a range of food and animal feed products in both the wholesale and retail markets.
 Sales are recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
+The Company also offers bulk discounts to customers and the revenue is recorded net of the discount.
 Delivery occurs when the products have been shipped or transported to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products, the acceptance provisions have lapsed, or the Group has objective evidence that all criteria for acceptance have been satisfied.
 It is the Group's policy to sell its products to the end customer with a right of return within 30 days.
 Therefore, a refund liability (included in trade and other payables if material) and a right to the returned goods (included in other current assets if material) are recognised for the products expected to be returned.
 Accumulated experience is used to estimate such returns at the time of sale at a product level.
 Because the number of products returned has been steady for years, it is highly probable that a significant reversal in the cumulative revenue recognised will not occur.
 The validity of this assumption and the estimated amount of returns are reassessed at each reporting date.